Azure/azure-docs-sdk-dotnet/api/overview/azure/security.keyvault.certificates-readme.md

 * For Secrets client library see [Secrets client library][secrets_client_library].
 * For Keys client library see [Keys client library][keys_client_library].

+## Contributing
+This project welcomes contributions and suggestions.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit https://cla.microsoft.com.

+When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
+Simply follow the instructions provided by the bot.
+You will only need to do this once across all repos using our CLA.

+This project has adopted the [Microsoft Open Source Code of Conduct][code_of_conduct].
+For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.

 <!-- LINKS -->
 [certificate_client_src]: https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/keyvault/Azure.Security.KeyVault.Certificates/src